Sue: Is there anything I should know about Stephen Harris? I don’t remember seeing his name before.

 The Doctor steps into it.

-Nicol: He’ll end up soaked in Hawking radiation, now.
-That’s nice.
+Nicol: He’ll end up soaked in Hawking radiation.
+So that’s nice.

-Sutekh just has to stare at the Doctor to pin him to a wall, and the episode concludes with the Doctor screaming in agony.
+Sutekh pins the Doctor to a wall, and the episode concludes with the Time Lord screaming in agony.

-Sue: Robert Holmes always writes the best cliffhangers.top
+Sue: Robert Holmes always writes the best cliffhangers.

 Sue: That isn’t something you see every day.